Speakers

 Alison Fitzgerald Kodjak

 Alison is an assistant managing editor on ProPublica’s national staff, overseeing a team of reporters and senior editors across the country.
-She joined ProPublica from the Associated Press, where she oversaw investigative coverage of the war in Ukraine, the pandemic, and worked closely with PBS Frontline and ABC News to create documentary films from AP’s work.
+She joined ProPublica from the Associated Press (AP), where she oversaw investigative coverage of the war in Ukraine, the pandemic, and worked closely with PBS Frontline and ABC News to create documentary films based on AP’s work.

 Michael W. McConnell